HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

         -   [Restore Script Application](../dxclient/dxclient_artifact_types/scriptapplications.md)

 ## Additional information

-1. The attribute `-dxConnectHostname` has been deprecated (since CF202) and removed (since CF210) and must be replaced with `-hostname` wherever necessary.
+- The attribute `-dxConnectHostname` has been deprecated (since CF202) and removed (since CF210) and must be replaced with `-hostname` wherever necessary.
-2. The attribute `-targetServerHostname`, `-targetServerPort`,`-targetServerUsername`,`-targetServerPassword` & `-targetServerProfileName` has been deprecated (since CF202) and removed (since CF210) and must be replaced with `-targetHostname`, `-targetDxConnectPort`,`-targetDxConnectUsername`,`-targetDxConnectPassword` & `-targetDxProfileName` respectively wherever necessary.
+- The attribute `-targetServerHostname`, `-targetServerPort`,`-targetServerUsername`,`-targetServerPassword` & `-targetServerProfileName` has been deprecated (since CF202) and removed (since CF210) and must be replaced with `-targetHostname`, `-targetDxConnectPort`,`-targetDxConnectUsername`,`-targetDxConnectPassword` & `-targetDxProfileName` respectively wherever necessary.
-3. If deploying or importing huge CICD artifacts using DXClient to the Kubernetes environment, you might receive failure or request pending messages while you run the ceratin tasks.
+- If deploying or importing huge CICD artifacts using DXClient to the Kubernetes environment, you might receive failure or request pending messages while you run the ceratin tasks.
 This might happen because of the connection getting closed by the load balancer due to timeout before the response is ready.
 In such situations, before re-triggering the request, we advise you to check your target server to verify if the artifact has been deployed/imported or the server is up, as the request was already triggered from the client-side.
 In cases of request pending you are expected to receive a `requestId` which you can use to check the status of response later.
-Find troubleshooting tips [here](troubleshooting_dxclient.md#troubleshooting-for-some-known-issues).
+For troubleshooting tips, refer to [Troubleshooting known issues](troubleshooting_dxclient.md#troubleshooting-known-issues).
-4. As of CF213, the property `DXCONNECT_MAX_MEMORY_SIZE_MB` in DXC_ConfigSettings Resource Environment Provider has been removed.
+- As of CF213, the property `DXCONNECT_MAX_MEMORY_SIZE_MB` in DXC_ConfigSettings Resource Environment Provider has been removed.
 Refer [DXC_ConfigSettings](dxconnect.md#resource-environment-provider-property-for-dxconnect) for more details.

 ## Configuring DXClient

 Common command arguments can be pre-configured inside the `config.json` file.
-When first executing any dxclient command, such as `dxclient -V`, a store directory is created in the local working directory.
-The active `config.json` file is located in the store directory located directly below your working directory at `store/config.json`.
+When first executing any DXClient command, such as `dxclient -V`, a store directory is created in the local working directory.
+The active `config.json` file is in the store directory located below your working directory at `store/config.json`.
 After the file is created, you can update the values in the `store/config.json` file.
-DXClient commands executed in the original working directory will use those values for dxclient commands.
-A sample configuration file that can be used on on-premises platforms in standalone, cluster (default-config.json), or kubernetes (default-config-kube.json) platforms is also available under <working-directory>/samples/sample-configurations for reference.
+DXClient commands executed in the original working directory will use those values for DXClient commands.
+A sample configuration file that can be used on on-premises platforms in standalone, cluster (default-config.json), or kubernetes (default-config-kube.json) platforms is also available under `<working-directory>/samples/sample-configurations` for reference.
 If you want to override any of the parameters in the `store/config.json` file, add them in your command line.

 ```json
 {